akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 }
 ```

-When you choose whether to put some logic into an Effect or an event handler, the main question you need to answer is _what kind of logic_ it is from the user's perspective.
+When you choose whether to put some logic into an event handler or an Effect, the main question you need to answer is _what kind of logic_ it is from the user's perspective.
 If this logic is caused by a particular interaction, keep it in the event handler.
 If it's caused by the user _seeing_ the component on the screen, keep it in the Effect.

 ### Notifying parent components about state changes {/*notifying-parent-components-about-state-changes*/}